There's No Freaking Way I'll be Your Lover! Unless...: Characters

 A teenage supermodel who is the daughter of Renée Oduka, a prominent fashion designer.
 As Renako's classmate, Mai is a highly popular student, known by the student body as the school's "super darling".
 She exudes a confident persona, but secretly is overwhelmed by her popularity and her mother's lofty expectations.
 Mai falls in love with Renako after the latter encourages her to take breaks from maintaining her persona.
-Outside of school and her modeling career, she is also skilled in playing the guitar and in caligraphy.
+Outside of school and her modeling career, she is also skilled in playing the guitar and in calligraphy.